Ensono/amido.github.io/docs/workloads/azure/data/data_engineering/data_quality_azure.md

   - great expectations
 ---

-Ensono Stacks data workloads can be deployed with additional Data Quality checks.
+Ensono Stacks data workloads can be deployed with additional data quality checks.
 These checks validate that the outputs of a data pipeline meet specified requirements, expressed in a simple, human-readable language.
 It allows you to assert expectations about your data, which can help catch any discrepancies, anomalies, or errors in your data as early in the pipeline as possible.

-Data Quality checks are executed as Python Databricks jobs with the quality validation logic packaged within the [Stacks Data library](./stacks_data_utilities.md).
+Data quality checks are executed as Python Databricks jobs with the quality validation logic packaged within the [Stacks Data library](./stacks_data_utilities.md).
 Internally, this leverages the capabilities of the [Great Expectations](https://greatexpectations.io/) library, an open-source Python library, to perform these checks.

-The design of the Data Quality processing is outlined in the following diagram.
+The design of the data quality processing is outlined in the following diagram.

 ![ADF_Ingest_AzureSql_Example_DQ.png](../images/ADF_DataQualityDesign.png)